thinkingmachines/ph-poverty-mapping/README.md

 using Machine Learning, Satellite Imagery, and Crowd-sourced Geospatial Information"*, currently published in our [website](https://stories.thinkingmachin.es/philippines-most-vulnerable-communities/).
-In this work, **we developed five wealth prediction models** using state-of-the-art methods and various geospatial data sources.
+In this work, we developed wealth prediction models using a combination of machine learning and geospatial data.

 ![pampanga map](./assets/pampanga-map.jpg)